Tradition Meets New Knowledge

 Learning is an action that takes place inside and outside of a classroom.
 It is our mission to encourage your curiosity, promote critical thinking to enhance your knowledge systems, and guide you to holistic wellness.
 We are constantly developing innovative, culturally informed programs to help you harness the knowledge you gain in navigating the world.
 Furthermore, we promote solution-oriented problem resolution that reverberates to tribal communities to address challenges that they face.

-As you visit campus, be sure to speak a word of thanks to the Tohono O'Odham and Pascua Yaqui peoples upon whose land we are guests here in Tucson.
-As guests and scholars we will build this community and continue the development of leaders for 'Indian Country'.
+As you visit campus, be sure to speak a word of thanks to the Tohono O'odham Nation and Pascua Yaqui Tribe upon whose lands we are guests.
+As guests and scholars, we aim to build community and continue to promote tribal nation building by preparing leaders for 'Indian Country.’